Changissnz/selfinterest/README.md

 on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue", since they are usually intent to remain as one giving the capital under assumptions of the giving being good.
-Transformations undergone by human beings, as part of the reactionary chained process that develop character and values, from infantile implication, supposedly needless to say, to those notions voiced and stood for in phrases of all ways for each of them.
+Transformations undergone by human beings, as part of the reactionary chained process that develops character and values, from infantile implication, supposedly needless to say, to those notions voiced and stood for in phrases of all ways for each of them.
 This is where the archetype of the good judge of character and values is pertinent: to state that a particular human being is "good" is